81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Now that your pregnancy is over, you can finally gobble up those foods you have been staying away from, right?
 You are no longer ‘eating for two’, correct?
 Unfortunately, as much as we want to get excited and give a hyper ‘Yes!’, the reality is not as easy as that.

 Hence, no matter what, you just have to be careful.
 After you have given birth, take your time to heal and recuperate.
 The period after childbirth is always a delicate phase for new mothers.
-You have lost a lot of blood and energy in which you should slowly take your time to revive.
+You have lost a lot of blood and energy which you should slowly take your time to revive.

 Perhaps like yourself, many mothers in Singapore usually go through a one-month confinement period where they have to adhere to certain diets and practices.
-If you plan your diet properly, the best confinement food taken during this time can even help in restoring your body to its pre-pregnancy state and aiding in your breast milk production.
+If you plan your diet properly, the best confinement food taken during this time can even help in restoring your body to its pre-pregnancy state and aid in your breast milk production.

 The simple truth is, almost everything that you eat can be transferred to your little one through breast milk.
 Therefore, for the sake of your baby and yourself, you should continue to watch your confinement food menu closely even after delivery.
 Remember, a mother in confinement should avoid any food that may have any detrimental effect on her health and that of the baby.
 The best gift you could give to your newborn is a mother who takes care of herself and produces quality milk.

-The question of what food avoid during breastfeeding can be pretty confusing to answer, especially because it is hard to say in black and white that some foods are good while the rest are bad.
+The question of what food to avoid during breastfeeding can be pretty confusing to answer, especially because it is hard to say in black and white that some foods are good while the rest are bad.
 Rather, it mostly depends on your habit of consuming them.
 At the end of the day, having too much of anything can be bad.

 Regardless, just for you to keep a lookout on your confinement diet, here is a list of food to avoid during confinement: